22 Best Trees For Bees + FREE Printable

 Horse chestnut trees flower for a long time.

 Horse chestnut trees are handy for drawing in birds, butterflies, and bees.
 Their vivid flowers can be seen from April to June in the United States.
-With this long blooming season, bees can use the tree as a long-lasting source of pollen, nectar, and propolis.
-Also check out our guide to harvesting propolis.

 14. Fruit trees